hasemac/tokamak_equilibrium/README.md

 ## How to change resolution or calculation area

-To change resolution or calculation area, please edit global_variables.py in root directory.
+To change resolution or calculation area, please edit device parameter file in "./device/(your_device)" directory.
 Examples are shown in this file.
 In initial execution, the plasma matrix will be created, so please wait until the calculation is finished.
 The higher the resolution, the longer the calculation time.